Popular Svalbard cruise ships Explore all cruise ships

 The picturesque archipelago of Svalbard is located between Norway and the North Pole.
 Svalbard is a small and quiet place with several islands that are any travel enthusiast’s dream.
 The islands, especially Longyearbyen, are a tourist hotspot comprising several adventure activities and excursions.
 It is flocked by tourists all year round, be it during the Polar Summer or the Winter.
 One can visit unexplored underground ice caves or hope to catch the world-renowned Aurora Borealis in these locales.

-Top Things to do in Svalbard
+Top Things to Do in Svalbard

 Svalbard is strategically located between mainland Norway and the North Pole, which has kept more than half of the region protected from human intervention.
-It boasts of extremely rare wildlife that includes 21 animals, namely bearded seals, humpback whales, little auk or the ‘sea dove’, walruses, polar bears, and so on.
+It boasts of extremely rare wildlife that includes 21 animals, namely bearded seals, humpback whales, little auk or the ‘sea dove,’ walruses, polar bears, and so on.

-While the tranquillity of Svalbard’s nature is one of the most impressive attractions, it’s not all that the place has to offer.
-Travelers can plan a whole day of exploring Longyearbyen, including cultural attractions like the Svalbard Church and the North Pole Expedition Museum.
+While the tranquillity of Svalbard’s nature is one of the most impressive attractions, it’s not all the place has to offer.
+Travelers can plan a day of exploring Longyearbyen, including cultural attractions like the Svalbard Church and the North Pole Expedition Museum.
 Some of the most exciting adventure sports and wilderness excursions are listed below:

 While most voyages to the Artic primarily include whale spotting, Svalbard is often overlooked as a whale-watching hotspot owing to the reign of the polar bear over the archipelago.
 Additionally, the summer currents at Svalbard, rich in nutrients, attract not only whales but other cetaceans from all over the globe.
 This is the only place in the world where travelers with an adventurous streak can snorkel alongside dancing orcas!
-Since whales move towards warmer currents at Svalbard, the period between May through September is an ideal one for whale-watching.
+Since whales move towards warmer currents at Svalbard, the period between May and September is ideal for whale-watching.

-- Explore the Wilderness with Man’s Best Friend:
+Explore the Wilderness with Man’s Best Friend

 Dogsledding is a major attraction at Svalbard and is conducted all year round.
 The white wilderness of Svalbard is best discovered while sledding atop the pristine snow.
 Summertime sledding consists of packs of dogs pulling sleds supported by wheels for ease.

-- Kayaking in Svalbard:
+Kayaking in Svalbard

-- Explore the Underground Beauty of Ice Caves:
+Explore the Underground Beauty of Ice Caves

-- Delve into Svalbard’s Culture and History:
+Delve into Svalbard’s Culture and History

-- Polar Bears and Northern Lights:
+Polar Bears and Northern Lights

 A trip to the Svalbard archipelago can never be complete without spotting the regal polar bear or sitting in bemusement under the symphony of the Northern Lights.
 The Aurora Borealis frequently appears in the bucket list of many a traveler, and there’s no better place to sight this unique phenomenon than Svalbard.
 The Polar Night at Svalbard enables one to view the dancing lights in the morning as well.

-Top Tips for visiting Svalbard (only if tips are applicable)
+Top Tips for Visiting Svalbard (where applicable)